davidricorulo-ai/Finance-Process-Automation-Portfolio/README.md

 ## Contact

-Open to connecting — reach out via [LinkedIn](#) or see contact details on my profile.
+Open to connecting — reach out via www.linkedin.com/in/david-rico-estevez or see contact details on my profile.